AnyGridTech/frappe-dev/README.md

 ---

 <p align="center">
-Development environment for building **custom Frappe applications**, designed to run inside a **Docker container** with full integration into **VSCode Dev Containers**.
+Development environment for building <strong>Custom Frappe applications</strong>, designed to run inside a <strong>Docker Container</strong> with full integration into <strong>VSCode Dev Containers</strong>.
-This setup allows developers to code directly from VSCode while the Frappe bench and ERPNext ecosystem run inside the container.
+This setup allows developers to code directly from VSCode while the Frappe bench, ERPNext and many more run inside the container.
 </p>

 ---